MasterPackager/Windows-Application-Package-Manifest/README.md

    	 - Without the need for user input
    	 - Without visible popups
    	 - Without opening other applications
+   	 - Without the need to restart the machine
  - **Everything that is installed must be uninstalled**
    	 - Exception is configuration and user data can be left installed